 This post contains affiliate links, which means if you click on an affiliate link and buy something, we may receive a very small commission.
 It does NOT result in additional charges to you or cost you anything extra.
 Click here for our full privacy and disclosure policy.
 As an Amazon associate we earn from qualifying purchases.

 As often happens, we consulted our favorite kitchen resource, The Flavor Bible, while creating this recipe.
 If you’d like a copy of your own you can order it here.

-While we used a buttery Bibb lettuce (also known as Butter lettuce) as the base, you could switch that up according to what you have on hand and prefer.
+While we used a buttery Bibb lettuce, also known as Butter lettuce, (we highly recommend this for other salads, like this Southwestern Salad) as the base, you could switch that up according to what you have on hand and prefer.
 The Flavor Bible does recommend arugula with grapefruit.
 We like it in small doses and think a handful mixed with your lettuce would be great.

 Beyond that unsweetened coconut flakes give a little crispness and further the “tropical” theme of the salad.
 For a crunchy good topping we’ve used sunflower seeds, but you could go with a nut or seed of your choosing.